-As we celebrate another year of LGBT history, we reflect over how far as a community we have come, the issues we have had to deal with and how it has changed us, not only personally but as a nation.
+As we celebrate another year of LGBT history, we reflect on how far as a community we have come, the issues we have had to deal with and how it has changed us, not only personally but as a nation.

-This month we have been treated to a 5 part series which really brings home the attitude towards the gay culture in the ’80s and the AIDS epidemic which became the 4th biggest cause of death worldwide, poignantly depicted in ‘It’s a sin’.
+This month we have been treated to a 5 part series that really brings home the attitude towards the gay culture in the ’80s and the AIDS epidemic which became the 4th biggest cause of death worldwide, poignantly depicted in ‘It’s a sin’.
 The evocative series reflects on the issues affecting young gay men, specifically in the London area.
 The series itself is incredibly raw.
 The viewer is left exposed to pretty much everything.
 It is almost like a fly on the wall.
-From steamy sex scenes to cold corpses of once loved, life and souls of the party, you simply can not dodge the emotional rollercoaster which writer and creator Russell T Davies puts before you.
+From steamy sex scenes to cold corpses of once loved, life and souls of the party, you can not dodge the emotional rollercoaster which writer and creator Russell T Davies puts before you.

-With one viewer commenting “it was more than just a history lesson on AIDS.
+With one viewer commenting, “it was more than just a history lesson on AIDS.
 It highlights the incurable human condition of fear, to be so fearful of something we dismiss it completely.
 Fear kills hundreds of thousands of people each year.
-Women who miss smear tests, and men unwilling to speak out about mental health, and, above all else, fear drives conspiracies and judgemental attitudes.
+Women who miss smear tests, and men unwilling to speak out about mental health and, above all else, fear drives conspiracies and judgemental attitudes.
 Fear is the truest most deadly disease that exists.
 Take, for example, the divide on COVID, the conspiracies behind the source and the vaccine.
 People are dying, and more so needlessly, due to fear.
 It’s like we haven’t learnt anything from historic events”.
 Ironically, fear is also the one thing that unites us”.

-This theory was highlighted in episode 3 when Ritchie breaks out into song dismissing AIDS as a government coverup, created in labs to “kill off gays” and a money-making scheme for drug companies.
+This theory was highlighted in episode 3 when Ritchie breaks out into song dismissing AIDS as a government coverup created in labs to “kill off gays” and a money-making scheme for drug companies.

 It is again highlighted towards the end of the series when Ritchie is too scared to face the results of his own HIV test.